-The mission of the Institute for Applied Marine Ecology (IfAME) is to develop clear linkages between ecological phenomena and potential and realized management regimes along the California coast, across the US, and throughout the world.
-Using cutting-edge technology, the goal of the IfAME is to provide insight, to reorganize thinking, and to improve paradigms for understanding the interaction of marine ecological systems and human activities.
+The mission of CSUMB's Marine Science Research program, formerly the Institute for Applied Marine Ecology (IfAME), is to develop clear linkages between ecological phenomena and potential and realized management regimes along the California coast, across the US, and throughout the world.
+Using cutting-edge technology, the goal of the Marine Science Research program is to provide insight, to reorganize thinking, and to improve paradigms for understanding the interaction of marine ecological systems and human activities.

-The need for the IfAME is predicated on two persistent challenges within the marine science and management community:
+The need for the Marine Science Research program is predicated on two persistent challenges within the marine science and management community:

 • A significant disconnect between much of the science conducted by academia and the actual needs of those responsible for management and policy development.
 Well-intentioned academic efforts often fall short in addressing specific government needs due to a fundamental lack of understanding as to how the government functions and what its precise needs are.
 Government agencies, in turn, responding to the exigencies of management, are often compelled to act without communicating with academic scientists to determine precisely what data are available or needed.